MelonKony/millmint/site/factbook/society/technology/vessels/volcanic-class.md

 ---
-title: Volcanic-class Fleet Carrier
+title: Volcanic-class
 fulltitle: Volcanic-class Fleet Carrier
 icon: ⚓️
 color: marine
 logo: /svg/crests/marine.svg

 series: vessel
-draft: false
+description: The Volcanic-Class is a class of aircraft carrier in service with the Vekllei Armed Forces.

 aliases:
 - /volcanic-class/